wyatt8740/x48/README.md

 x48 0.6.4, an HP48 emulator, with a tweak to compile in 2018 on my linux box.

+Requires `xfonts-base` (in debian) to be installed for all of the default fonts to be present.
+The package name may differ by platform, but you are looking for the bitmap fonts.

 To compile it:

 ```